holdercp/techdegree-project-10/README.md

 1. Run `npm install` from your project root
 1. `npm start` will spin up an Express server

-This project doesn't not use migrations since it's small and just for run; the db will sync when the server starts.
+This project doesn't use migrations since it's small and just for run; the db will sync when the server starts.

 The project is set up to connect to a SQLite db named `library.db` in the root of the project.
 The copy that came with the project files is included since this is just a small project.